mediatool/northlight/framework/README.md

 ### lib

 In this folder you'll find components, hooks, utils and theme.
 This is the actual library and is what gets published to npm.

-### sandbox

-Sandbox is what you'd expect from the name - a sandbox environment.
-It serves as documentation as well as a playground for testing new components in an interactive enrivonment.
-Sandbox is built like a mini micro frontend, meaning that `docs` and `demo` are 2 separate mini apps. `Docs` is the default fallback when navigating to localhost:3008/.

-`Docs` works similarly to how Storybook works, without the need to write explicit stories.
-Simply follow existing structure and create a component under `docs/pages`, and write code just how you normally would.
-`Test` was created by Sebastian.
-However he was not aware that other main pages were documented here, thus he didn't write any explanation.

 ## Contribute